Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Mechanisms

 \cite{ehrmann2022} view cognitive load as a critical determinant of whether algorithmic tools are complementary to human expertise.
 Complicated interfaces or unnecessary alerts from algorithmic decision supports could contribute to cognitive overload.
 In contrast, a machine learning tool designed in collaboration with users could reduce what cognitive theory calls extraneous (modifiable) cognitive load \citep{sweller2011}.
 In our setting, having an algorithm aggregate vast, disorganized historical data could allow workers to reallocate effort to other inherently difficult parts of their decision task (intrinsic cognitive load).

-{ \begin{spacing}{1.0} Notes: This table presents impacts of the algorithmic tool on child harm across three measures of decision complexity.
-The outcome in each regression is the standardized harm index of potential maltreatment-related hospitalizations occurring at least 30 days after randomization.
-Column 1 reports effects of the algorithm by any markers of worker uncertainty in the decision discussion notes (any instance of ``?'', ``unknown'', ``unclear'', ``uncertain'', or a related word).
-Column 2 reports effects of the algorithm by whether workers discussed the referral for at least 15 minutes (top quartile of discussion time), estimated on the subset of referrals with well-measured timestamps.
-Column 3 reports effects of the algorithm by whether a child had a recent potential-maltreatment-related hospital visit (high priority visit, injury, avoidable ER, maltreatment ICD) in the 180 days prior to the referral.
-The means at the bottom of the table show the frequency of each of these three binary measures of complexity.
-Randomization controls are included throughout.
-Standard errors are clustered at the household level.
-Significance reported as: * p$<$0.1, ** p$<$0.05, *** p$<$0.01.\end{spacing}} According to cognitive load theory, one would expect greater improvements in welfare when cases are complex and where workers are more likely to benefit from the algorithm making family history more digestible.
+According to cognitive load theory, one would expect greater improvements in welfare when cases are complex and where workers are more likely to benefit from the algorithm making family history more digestible.
 In Table \ref{tab:het_complex}, we consider heterogeneity in algorithm benefits under three distinct indicators of complexity: (1) discussion notes that mention uncertainty about a child's situation or how to address it, containing expressions such as ``?'', ``unknown'', ``unclear'', and ``uncertain'' (column 1), (2) decisions that take longer than 15 minutes, corresponding to the top quartile of decision length (column 2), and (3) children with a recent prior potential-maltreatment-related hospitalization (column 3).
 Each of the three measures captures a distinct dimension of complexity: the largest correlation coefficient between any two complexity measures is $\rho = 0.16$.
 Algorithm support did not affect the frequency of uncertainty-related text markers nor the probability of a long discussion, either in levels or when interacted by score, and the third proxy for complexity was exogenous to tool availability.